List of sporting events affected by the coronavirus pandemic

 European Women’s Rugby Championship: Spain vs Russia April 5; Spain vs Netherlands April 11, postponed.

-Super Rugby: Sunwolves vs. ACT Brumbies on March 8 moved from Osaka, Japan, to Canberra, Australia.
+Super Rugby: Sunwolves vs. ACT Brumbies on March 8 left Osaka, Japan in Canberra, Australia.
 Sunwolves vs. Crusaders March 14, from Tokyo to Brisbane, Australia.
 Jaguares against Highlanders on March 14, no spectators.
 The March 15 competition is suspended.

 The qualifiers for the European Cup of Champions scheduled to start on April 4 have been suspended.